 The Fruit of the Mystery is Forgiveness

 By Jesus’ death, we were set free from sin.
 As he suffered and died on the cross, he took on a debt he didn’t owe.
 Jesus paid the debt that we couldn’t pay so that we could spend eternity in his Kingdom.
 We look to the cross to recognize God’s forgiveness as a free gift.
 There’s nothing we have to do to earn his forgiveness.
 All we have to do is accept it graciously.
 In the in the pain of suffering and the ugliness of death, we find the most perfect example of true love within the Crucifixion.
 The Crucifixion reminds us that there’s nothing that God won’t do to show us his love, so in all things, we can love him in return.

 If you enjoyed these meditations with a focus on the fruits of the Sorrowful Mysteries, click here to read another set of meditations on the Sorrowful Mysteries.
-Meditate on the fruits of the Joyful Mysteries and the fruits of the Luminous Mysteries here!
-Meditations on the fruits of the other Mysteries of the Rosary are coming soon!
+Check out reflections on the fruits of the Joyful mysteries, the fruits of the Luminous Mysteries, and the fruits of the Glorious Mysteries.

 Click the links below to visit Radiant with Joy’s social media and Etsy Shop!